-During the first year of the project two field programs have been carried out.
-One of those involved trial deployments of gliders in Storm bay and another involved the evaluation of an in-situ Nitrate sensor through a short term deployment at the CSIRO wharf and a 3-month deployment of mooring in Storm Bay.
+During the first year of the project two field work programmes have been carried out.
+One of those involved trial deployments of gliders in Storm bay and another was evaluation of Nitrate sensor operation through the short term deployment at csiro wharf and 3-month deployment of mooring in Storm Bay.